e-mail: bok@dhit.pl

 • They have very high magnetic induction on the surface of the magnet,

-• Significant importance in modern technologies – are utilized in hard drives, electric motors, medical equipment or other advanced devices.
+• Wide application in the industry of new technologies – are used in HDD drives, electric motors, medical devices or various technologically advanced devices.

 Disadvantages of neodymium magnets: